Strawberry-Rhubarb Galette with Buckwheat Crust

 - Remove the dough from the food processor and place on a lightly floured surface.
-Barely kneading, gather the dough into a smooth bowl and then flatten it into a 3/4 inch thick disk.
+Barely kneading, gather the dough into a smooth ball and then flatten it into a 3/4 inch thick disk.
 Wrap it in a plastic wrap and refrigerate for 2 hours.

-- Mix the rhubarb, strawberries, with salt and corn starch to get them fully covered.
+- Mix the rhubarb, strawberries, with 1/3 cups of sugar, salt and corn starch to get them fully covered.
 Place the mixture in the center of the dough and then evenly spread, leaving a 2-inch border around edges.
 Fold the edge of the dough up over the filling to create a 2-inch border.
 Bruch the border with the lightly beaten egg.
 Generously sprinkle the border and filling with more sugar.

 - Bake until crust is golden and filling is bubbling, 45 to 50 minutes.
 Let cool at room temperature.
 Serve warm or cold.